whitedavidp/android-unistroke-keyboard/README.md

 14. Added pseudo-support for the Graffiti Shortcut gesture to the special gesture list.
 As this is a unistroke recognizer, I cannot implement the full Graffiti behavior as these require multi-strokes.
 As near as I could come was to optionally launch a settings-specified app upon recognition of the shortcut gesture.
 This could be a dictionary app, for example.
 I personally use a clipboard text expansion app which is fairly close to the original Graffiti shortcut function.

+15. Integrated the GestureBuilder app from original source code in SDK samples under the package name com.whitedavidp.unistroke_keyboard.gesturebuilder.
+This requires the change of the permission from READ_EXTERNAL_STORAGE to WRITE_EXTERNAL_STORAGE as the whole point of Gesture Builder is to write gestures to internal storage.
+It will place up to 4 files in your device's internal storage root folder: gestures_alphabet, gestures_number, gestures_special, and gestures_control if you decide to edit them from the information stored by default in the app's raw resources.
+You need only edit the file(s) in which you are interested.
+But once you do, you must be sure to enable the Load gestures from internal storage option and keep that enabled.
+Failure to do so will result in the app continuing to use the raw resources rather than your modifications.
+After editing, it is a important to press the Force Reload of Gestures button to ensure that your changes are put into use immediately.
+Prior to editing, the previous file will be kept in the same location with .bak appended as a backup.
+As a result, the Gesture Builder apk file that was previously included has been removed from the repo.

+16. In my seemingly un-ending quest to improve gesture recognition, I have incorporated the entire AOSP android.gesture package into this app under the name com.whitedavidp.unistroke_keyboard.gesture so I can fiddle with the recognition algorithms when
+I simply could not do so before.
+I already believe that changing the value passed to GestureLibrary.setOrientationStyle() from the "undocumented" value of 8 to 10 seems to make a difference.
+So I have made that the default and MAY, in the future, allow this to be set via an app option.

 <img alt="gesture" src="./docs/images/gesture.png" width="400px">